 Ever wonder if you Should You eat before taking pre workout or just drink it and go?
 You’re not alone.
 Around 60% of gym-goers take pre-workout, but most don’t know if they should eat first.
-I used to take it on an empty stomach—big mistake.
+I used to take it on an empty stomach big mistake.
 I felt dizzy, shaky, and couldn’t finish my workout.
 I learned the hard way that food can change how pre-workout works.

 Eating right before pre-workout changed the game for me.
 It gave me steady energy, better focus, and no more crashes.
-What you eat—and when—can help you get more from your workout.
+What you eat and when can help you get more from your workout.

 In this guide, we’ll break down what you need to know.
 We’ll talk about what food works best, when to eat, and if going fasted ever makes sense.
 You’ll also hear what top trainers and nutritionists suggest.